-With reference to the example above, If an unknown user shares their email address on a later date, then they will become Known Users and all their existing details and behavioural history will be merged with their new, Known User profile.
+With reference to the example above, If an unknown user shares their email address on a later date, then they will become Known Users and all their existing details and behavioral history will be merged with their new Known User profile.

-Each user profile is a treasure trove of data, designed to give you deeper insights into your users’ needs, preferences and behaviour.
+Each user profile is a treasure trove of data designed to give you deeper insights into your users’ needs, preferences, and behavior.
 These details have been bucketed into 5 categories;

-This is section includes basic details like a user’s;
+This section includes the basic details of a user, su

 - Contact information (name, email address, phone number)